Moore College Instructional Technology

 The Honors Program operates a computer lab in Room 310 of Moore College.
 While some of the lab computers are occasionally reserved for use by Honors students (for post-advisement registration sessions and Honors 1000H classes), the lab is generally available for use by any UGA student.
-Faculty interested in conducting a portion of a class in the computer lab may contact the Assistant to the Director of Honors to request a reservation.
+Faculty interested in conducting a portion of a class in the computer lab may contact Amanda Pruitt, assistant to the director of the Honors Program, at 706-542-0532 or email@example.com to request a reservation.

 In the computer lab, students have access to personal computers running the Windows XP Professional operating system, pay-for-print services, a flatbed scanner and an accessibility workstation.
 The following standard set of software is provided on all lab computers:

 Instructors who plan to use audio-visual equipment in rooms 102, 202, 302, or 309 Moore College should consider obtaining a cabinet key from the Center for Teaching and Learning (CTL) prior to the start of the semester.
 CTL is located in the plaza between the Psychology and Journalism buildings.
 Request an AV cabinet key for the appropriate classroom in Moore College.
 While some equipment can be operated without opening the cabinet, it is always necessary to have a key if you are loading CDs or DVDs into equipment housed in the cabinet.
 It is also helpful to have a key if problems arise.